 DUE DILIGENCE.

 Strategic Plan.
-Cloud computing outsourcing will be determined and reviewed to ensure such actions are consistent with the Credit Union’s strategic plans and corporate objectives approved by the board of directors and senior management.
+Cloud computing outsourcing will be determined and reviewed to ensure such actions are consistent with the Credit Union’s board-approved strategic plans and align with its overall IT strategy, architecture, and risk appetite.

 Due Diligence Review.
-A due diligence review will be performed to ensure that outsourcing cloud computing services will meet the Credit Union’s requirements in terms of cost, quality of service, compliance with regulatory requirements, and risk management.
-As a part of the review the following factors will be considered:
+A due diligence review will be performed to ensure that management is comfortable with the outsourcing cloud computing services and its ability to monitor the cloud service provider.
+The Credit Union will ensure its requirements are being met in terms of cost, quality of service, compliance with regulatory requirements, and risk management.
+As a part of the review, the following factors will be considered:

 Data Classification.
 The sensitivity of the data that will be placed in the cloud (e.g., confidential, critical, public) and what controls should be in place to ensure it is properly protected will be reviewed with emphasis placed on the cloud service provider’s encryption and protection of non-public personal information (NPPI) and other data whose disclosure could harm the Credit Union or its members.